 Under U.S. immigration law, those who lie or omit important information are barred from obtaining lawful status.
 Not all lies or omissions, however, trigger this bar.
 The law also allows for a waiver of this "material misrepresentation bar" for individuals who can show that a U.S. citizen or permanent resident spouse or parent will suffer extreme hardship if the foreign national is not allowed to enter or stay in the United States.
 If you or a loved one has lied to the government, it is important to consult with an attorney to determine the potential consequences.
 To learn more about lies and omissions and whether you or your loved one qualifies for a waiver, please email or call us at (866)448-2994 to schedule a case assessment with an experienced immigration attorney.

-Schedule a Case Assessment – Cleveland, OH or Charlotte, NC
+Schedule an In Person Case Assessment – Cleveland, OH

 Families are split up by removal and deportation daily.
-Our goal at Philip Eichorn Co., LPA, is to keep the backbone of America in tact; the family unit.
+Our goal at Hammond Law Group, LLC, is to keep the backbone of America (the family unit) intact.
+Preparing these waivers takes time and careful consideration of many factors.
 We work diligently with our clients to keep their families together by understanding their needs and concerns.
 To speak with an experienced immigration attorney with a record of waiver approvals, please either email or call us at (866)448-2994 to schedule a case assessment.